jinsek/MightyTerrainMesh/README.md

 # MightyTerrainMesh
-A Unity Plugin for Converting Terrain 2 Mesh with LOD & QaudTree infomation.
+A Unity Plugin for Converting Terrain 2 Mesh with LOD & QuadTree infomation.

 There are some introduction & result here :